The Internet of Things in Healthcare: "Smart" Strategies to Deliver Better Value

 At the same time, de-identified patient data captured by IoT devices have the potential to provide researchers with new insights that, when combined with existing big data and cognitive computing tools, could help enhance disease understanding and promote more personalized treatment solutions.
 These insights can help improve clinical trial design, or offer valuable feedback about how certain patient populations interact with our medicines.

 When it comes to protecting patient data, our two guiding principles must be honesty and selectivity.
-By being open and honest with patients about how their data are being used—and how they stand to benefit—we can strengthen our bond of trust.
+By being open and honest with patients about how their data is being used—and how they stand to benefit—we can strengthen our bond of trust.
 Similarly, being selective about which data we capture—including identifying the end use of data before we capture it—will allow us to leverage these technologies in an ethical way.

 Making Big Data Small